Madrid Vegan Guide: 20+ Restaurants, Tips & More

-Whether you’re looking to enjoy beautiful art, stroll through manicured parks and lively flea markets, or have a great night on the town, Madrid has it all.
+Madrid doesn’t disappoint when it comes to vegan food, culture, and history — there is a good reason it’s one of the best cities to visit in Spain!
+Whether you’re looking to enjoy beautiful art, stroll through manicured parks and lively flea markets, or dine at great vegan restaurants, Madrid has it all.
 Add in its fantastic weather, there isn’t a bad time to visit — even in January, it’s comfortable enough to stroll around with a light jacket.

 This article contains affiliate links (paid links) and Veggies Abroad is a member of Amazon Services LLC Associated Program.
 At no cost to you, I may earn a small commission if you make a purchase — this helps keep Veggies Abroad churning out free content!
 For an explanation of our advertising partnerships, please review our privacy policy.

-Vegan & Vegetarian Restaurants in Madrid
+Must Visit Vegan Restaurants in Madrid

 La Oveja Negra

-C. de Buenavista, 42, 28012 Madrid, Spain
+C. de Buenavista, 42, 28012 Madrid

 Cookaluzka

-Calle de Lira, 8, 28007 Madrid, Spain
+Calle de Lira, 8, 28007 Madrid

 Need fresh juice to kick start your day or maybe a burger to fuel sightseeing?
 Come here!
 Their all-day menu features breakfast toasts and pastries, and later check out their arepas, nachos, and more!